 - 4 tablespoons fresh parsley, roughly chopped

-- 4 tablespoons fresh mint, roughly chopped
+- 4 tablespoons of fresh mint, roughly chopped

 - 4 tablespoons fresh coriander or 4 tablespoons cilantro, roughly chopped